 Since then, the City continues to seek a location to build an aquatic center.
-Approximately 5-7 acres are needed to support a facility of this size.
-If built in combination with a multi-purpose recreation center, the proposed facility would help meet swimming and gymnasium needs, which are noted in Table 13, along with community needs for programming space.
+Approximately 5-7 acres are needed to support a facility of this size, which could be incorporated into another proposed park site.
+If built in combination with a multi-purpose recreation center, the proposed facility would help meet swimming and gymnasium needs, which are noted in Table 12, along with community needs for programming space.